Is What Liberation Looks Like

 and we got to work

-Sangita Kumar and Tanya Mayo wanted to build a freedom space.
+Sangita Kumar wanted to build a freedom space.
 Be inclusive and accessible.
 Be the change we want to see… right now

-Sangita Kumar, Principal & Founder had worked in social services, government agencies, corporations, nonprofits and a financial firm.
-Every environment had something in common- folx were not feeling appreciated or set up for success.
+Sangita Kumar, Principal & Founder had worked in government agencies, private and public sector organizations.
+Every environment had something in common – employees felt unappreciated and were rarely set up for success.
 Invisible rules seemed to be in place and she wondered how to dismantle them.
-Sangita then studied organizational development to understand design thinking, trauma & somatics to discover how oppression shapes people, and professional coaching to learn what motivates change.
+Sangita pursued a degree in organizational development to understand design thinking, trauma & somatics to discover how systemic oppression shapes people, and professional coaching to explore what motivates change.

 These modalities fueled by social justice ideology are how Be the Change was born.